How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: Introduction

-\item In Section~\ref{wasserstein_background}, we recall the necessary optimal transport background.
+In Section~\ref{wasserstein_background}, we recall the necessary optimal transport background.

-\item In Section~\ref{rating_estimation_with_universal_preferences}, we consider the special case where all users agree on preferences (but rate on differing scales).
+In Section~\ref{rating_estimation_with_universal_preferences}, we consider the special case where all users agree on preferences (but rate on differing scales).
 In Section~\ref{primitive_estimator}, we derive the primitive rating estimator $R_0$, using the geometry of the Wasserstein space of rating distributions.
 Proposition~\ref{R0_equals_A_and_is_consistent} provides almost sure and $L^p$ asymptotic consistency results for estimators of individual items' quality.

-\item In Section~\ref{rating_estimation_with_misaligned_preferences}, we extend our analysis and proofs of consistency to the general case in which users rate on different scales with differing preferences.
-Example~\ref{scaling_and_reversing} shows that the equal-weights average of ratings is in general inconsistent for estimating the quality of items, Remark~\ref{derivation_of_rating_estimator} provides a derivation of the improved rating estimator $R$ using the perspective of optimal transport, Theorem~\ref{ratings_are_consistent} provides almost sure and $L^p$ consistency for our proposed rating estimator, and Theorem~\ref{rating_rates_of_convergence} provides rates of convergence for the estimation error.
+In Section~\ref{rating_estimation_with_misaligned_preferences}, we extend our analysis and proofs of consistency to the general case in which users rate on different scales with differing preferences.
+Example~\ref{scaling_and_reversing} shows that the standard average of ratings is in general inconsistent for estimating the quality of items, Theorem~\ref{ratings_are_consistent} provides almost sure and $L^p$ consistency for our proposed rating estimator, and Theorem~\ref{rating_rates_of_convergence} provides rates of convergence for the estimation error.

-\item In Section~\ref{incomplete-data}, we address the situation where not all users have rated all items.
-Theorem~\ref{incomplete-consistency-thm} proves consistency for our rating estimator in this case, with an optimal rate of convergence.
+In Section~\ref{incomplete-data}, we address the situation where not all users have rated all items.
+Theorem~\ref{incomplete-consistency-thm} provides consistency for our rating estimator in this case, with an optimal rate of convergence.

-\item In Section~\ref{ranking-section}, we discuss the combining of preferences from ranked orders, which is a special case of our problem.
+In Section~\ref{ranking-section}, we discuss the combining of preferences from ranked orders, which is a special case of our problem.
 Using this perspective, we propose two new statistics for measuring the concordance of user ratings and of their rating scales.
 Our statistic for user ratings generalizes Kendall's W statistic for concordance of rankings.
 Proposition~\ref{concordance-formulas} and Proposition~\ref{concordance-bounds} give properties of these statistics.